Catharine Trotter Cockburn (1679?—1749)

 b.
 Moral Obligation

 Like her Defence of Locke, Cockburn’s later philosophical works pursue an apologetic purpose: to defend Samuel Clarke from the attacks of a number of critics.
 Tuttavia, these writings show her evident intellectual autonomy.
 She was particularly inspired by Clarke’s doctrine of moral fitness, according to which an agreement or disagreement of some things with others necessarily arises from different relations among different things.
 Clarke argued that there is an eternal universal fitness of things that precedes and determines both the will of God and the will of his creatures.
-Infatti, since God is self-existent, absolutely independent, and all-powerful, he always does what he knows to be fittest to be done, and he therefore acts always according to the strictest rules of infinite goodness, justice, verità, and all other moral perfections.
+Infatti, since God is self-existent, absolutely independent, and all-powerful, he always does what he knows to be fittest to be done, and he therefore acts always according to the strictest rules of infinite goodness, giustizia, verità, and all other moral perfections.
 Così, according to Clarke, virtue consists in the conformity of actions to the fitness of things.

 Although Cockburn advocated Clarke’s view on fitness, there are strong clues that she was not directly influenced by it.
 Infatti, before Samuel Clarke introduced his fitness doctrine in the Boyle Lectures he gave in 1705, Cockburn had developed her own view by the time she wrote her Defence (1701/02): despite the difference in terminology, what is “suitable to human nature” for Cockburn seems to correspond to what is “fit” for Clarke (Bolton 1993, 575-586; Sheridan 2007, 147-148).